 A night guard is a special oral appliance that a person wears while sleeping, in order to reduce nighttime teeth grinding (known as bruxism).
 Even if the patient continues to grind vigorously, the night guard will protect the teeth from wearing down.
 Although you can buy an over-the-counter night guard, it is usually preferable to get a fitted, custom-made mouth guard of this type from a dentist or orthodontist.
-One important question that we can help you answer at Reddick Orthodontics is whether you actually need one or not.
+One important question that we can help you answer at Melbourne Orthodontics is whether you actually need one or not.

 Bruxism: The Main Reason for a Night Guard

 A lot of people don’t even realize that they grind their teeth at night, unless a spouse tells them or their orthodontist notices signs.
 One of the most common symptoms of bruxism is waking up in the morning with a headache.
 Other symptoms include pain in the face, jaw, or neck, although the presence of these symptoms can have other causes as well.

 Nighttime teeth grinding can be caused by a number of different factors: